truekas/PencilSharpener/README.md

 ## Hey There!
 If you're looking at this writeup, this exploit has been patched.
 Recently, Google rolled all shim keys on all Ti50 boards during the update to Kv5, making it impossible to boot into Sh1mmer or use this exploit.
 We decided to release this writeup after the patch, to ensure that no damage is caused to the devices of schools and companies.

 If you are an administrator, we recommend that you set the `DeviceMinimumVersion` in Google Admin to ensure that all new Chromebooks have been patched.
-We also recommend that you monitor the policy sync dates for all users on Cr50 Chromebooks to monitor exploitation.
+We also recommend that you check the policy sync dates for all users on Cr50 Chromebooks to monitor exploitation.

 ## Introduction
 This writeup demonstrates how Google's tsunami enrollment patch, released on v114, can be bypassed on newer mainboards with the Ti50 chip on Kv4.
 The exploit uses a modified version of the original pencil exploit to bypass FWMP and VPD and prevent the system from bricking.
 If you are curious about Pencil Sharpener, you can check out our [explanation](https://github.com/truekas/PencilSharpener/blob/main/Explanation.md) of why it works.